ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - What about your product that do your potential customers not realize they need?
 -

+- ACCOUNTABILITY NETWORK
+- What's the most important problem you have that you need to address with urgency?
+- Sounding board to het advice ,information and guidance

+Messaging
+- How you talk matters
+-

 What I hope you get out of this book is a way to think about building great products that customers want that only you and your team can uniquely deliver.
 Let's begin!